 Accessibility: Challenging.
-There is a relatively steep part before arriving at Brufjell, so this hike is not suitable for small children.
+There is a steep part before arriving at Brufjell, so this hike is not suitable for small children.
+The climb down to the caves is marked black.
+This is the toughest marking we have in Norway.
 Some safety handles have been put up to facilitate the short climbing distance.
-It is not allowed to bring dogs on the hike.
+It is not recommended to bring dogs on the hike.
 Marked trails.

 - Park at the parking place and show respect for private land.

 - Show respect to animals along the trail.

 - Don’t forget to close gates behind you so that animals would not get away.